Congenital and hereditary orthopedic disorders

 Muscular dystrophy is a progressive disorder, meaning it gets worse over time.
 Doctors continue to find new ways to help children with the disorder live and function better.
 Because muscular dystrophy weakens muscles, it can weaken the muscles that help with breathing and the heart.

-• Is ultrasound safe?
+• Is an ultrasound safe?

-Ultrasound is a common procedure for examining babies in the womb.
+An ultrasound is a common procedure for examining babies in the womb.
 It does not use ionizing radiation, the type used in X-ray examinations.
 Instead, ultrasound sends high-frequency sound waves into the body through a transducer.
 The sound wave echoes return and produce images on a computer monitor.